Claim: Toddlers killed more Americans than terrorists in 2015.

 What's more, on 16 December 2015 The Hill reported that initial claims one of the shooters publicly supported "jihad" on Facebook had been inaccurate:

 The FBI said that suspected San Bernardino, Calif., shooters Syed Farook and Tashfeen Malik did not express their support for jihad publicly on social media, potentially undercutting efforts to ramp up surveillance of foreign travelers’ online presences.

 FBI Director James Comey told reporters that there was “no evidence of a posting on social media by either of them" to reflect that they had been radicalized.

 The communications instead were “direct, private messages,” the FBI head said during a news conference in New York.

 “I’ve seen some reporting on that and that’s a garble.”

 Noting that "in most cases, the toddlers are killing or injuring themselves," Ingraham counted 58 total toddler-involved shootings in 2015 as of 17 December of that year.
-In 19 instances a toddler shot and killed themselves, and in two others, the toddler shot and killed another individual.
-That brings the total of toddler-involved shooting deaths in the United States in 2015 to 21.
+In 19 instances toddlers shot and killed themselves, and in two others toddlers shot and killed other individuals.
+That brought the total of toddler-involved shooting deaths in the United States in 2015 to 21.

-By contrast, if we count both the Chattanooga shootings and San Bernardino as strictly terrorism, 14 Americans were killed in San Bernardino and five in Chattanooga.
-As such, 19 Americans were killed in instances of suspected, reported, or potential Islamic terrorism in 2015.
-If you count an American victim of the Paris attacks, that number rose to 20.
+By contrast, if we counted both the Chattanooga shootings and San Bernardino as instances of Islamic terrorism, that would mean 19 Americans were killed in instances of suspected, reported, or potential Islamic terrorism in 2015.
+Counting American victims of the November 2015 Paris attacks brought that number up to 20.